-Senior leadership at the University of Michigan has strong interest in University Audits’ activities.
-In order to take advantage of their collective knowledge, we send an announcement letter during the planning phase of all audits.
+To benefit from senior leadership’s collective knowledge, we send an announcement letter prior to the planning phase of all audits.
 This provides senior executives an opportunity to offer insight that may help provide direction to the planning phase of the audit.

 After planning, the auditor reviews and tests the areas identified in the audit program.
-Fieldwork includes interviewing personnel, observing department activities, testing stated controls for compliance, and reviewing documents.
-Areas of concern are shared as they are identified.
-Fieldwork generally concludes after 2-3 months.
-Not all of this time requires direct client involvement.
+This work may include, interviewing personnel, observing department activities, testing stated controls for compliance, and reviewing documents.
+All observations are shared as they are identified.

-University Audits meets with department representatives and other stakeholders to finalize the executive summary and management advisory report(s).
+Audit Services meets with department representatives and other stakeholders to finalize the executive summary and management advisory report(s).

 Final Audit Report

 After the closing meeting, the executive summary and all appropriate management advisory memos are distributed.

-- Final audit reports are issued to the Dean or Director responsible for the department or process being audited.
+- Management advisory memos are issued to the deans or directors responsible for the departments or processes being audited.